GSA/fpki-guides/pages/PIV FAQs.md

  describes the challenges with the FASC- N as follows: <br />
 >The PIV Card includes a Federal Agency Smart Credential - Number (FASC-N) to uniquely identify it, and thus avoid identifier >namespace collisions.
 When managed and distributed within a closed system (the U.S. Government), uniqueness is ensured.
 However, the >FASC-N structure does not support its use beyond the U.S. Government as it cannot be easily extended to allow sufficient identifier >namespace to support a large NFI population.

+---
+>The unique identifier for Federal cards is the FASC-N.
+>NFI cards have a FASC-N that contains 14 nines (9) and use the GUID as the unique identifier.

 ### 3.?
 How does a Federal Physical Access Control System (PACS) interpret a PIV-I card that does not have a FASC-N?